jarviscanada/jarvis_data_eng_VikramjeetGill/linux_sql/README.md

 ```
 crontab -e

-bash /home/centos/dev/jrvs/bootcamp/linux_sql/host_agent/scripts/host_usage.sh localhost 5432 host_agent postgres password > /tmp/host_usage.log
+bash [FULL PATHNAME]/host_usage.sh localhost 5432 host_agent postgres password > /tmp/host_usage.log

 crontab -l
 ```

 # Implementation

-First I created the script psql_docker.sh in order to create, start, and stop a docker container in which to run the database.
+First I created the script psql_docker.sh to create, start, and stop a docker container in which to run the database.
 I created the host_agent database.
-I then wrote the ddl.sql script in order create the necessary tables in the database.
-Then I created the scripts host_info.sh and host_usage.sh to retrieve the hardware specifications of the host and insert it into the host_info table and to to report usage data and insert it into the host_usage table respectively.
-Finally I used crontab to set up host_usage.sh to run automatically every minute in order report usage data periodically.
+I then wrote the ddl.sql script in order to create the necessary tables in the database.
+Then I created the scripts host_info.sh and host_usage.sh to retrieve the hardware specifications of the host and insert them into the host_info table and to report usage data and insert it into the host_usage table respectively.
+Finally, I used crontab to set up host_usage.sh to run automatically every minute to report usage data periodically.

 ## Architecture